College of Atmospheric and Geographic Sciences

 Academic credit from any division of the University of Oklahoma — Norman campus, Health Sciences Center, OU-Tulsa, and Claremore, or Continuing Education — is considered resident credit at the University of Oklahoma.
 Grades and hours earned at any of these divisions are included in the OU retention and cumulative grade point averages for purposes of admission or readmission to the University, and to the individual colleges within the University.

-In addition to your A&GS faculty adviser, the Dean’s Office (NWC, Room 3630) is available to assist students with degree checks, transfer equivalencies, and any problems of an academic nature.
+In addition to the adviser in your academic unit, the Dean’s Office (NWC, Room 3630) is available to assist students with degree checks, transfer equivalencies, and any problems of an academic nature.
 Students may call (405) 325-3095 to schedule an appointment.

 Please note that the responsibility for meeting graduation requirements lies with the student and not with the adviser, the school/department, or the Dean.